 - Ball or a frisbee.

-- If you have some space in the car it’s worth including items like these, on long road trips you tend to make regular stopovers, so having an activity to help stretch legs comes in handy.
+- If you have some space in the car, it’s worth including items like these.
+On long road trips, you tend to make regular stopovers, so having an activity to help stretch your legs comes in handy.

 Eating And Drinking

-Obviously, space is limited to a degree when it comes to packing food and drink, but you want to make sure that you at least pack essential food for inside the car and hen ideally pack a cooler for when you stopover.
-It’s a good idea to make sure you have a heavy-duty, leak-proof and tested cooler; you can then restock this along your way at the local grocery store.
+Obviously, space is limited to a degree when it comes to packing food and drink, but you want to make sure that you at least pack essential food for inside the car and then ideally, pack a cooler for when you stop over.
+It’s a good idea to make sure you have a heavy-duty, leak-proof, and tested cooler; you can then restock this along your way at the local grocery store.
 You should consider packing items such as: